BRISTOL ESTATE ART STUDIOS

 Artists at Bristol Estate are currently putting together a programme of studio based activity aimed at nurturing and sustaining artist and makers who occupy the studios but also those who make art/craft work at home on the Bristol Estate.
 Through Artist Support Network Meetings, community events, life drawing and printing workshops the group work to bring this diverse community together.

-Visit the new Bristol Estate Artist / Makers website launching February 2020
+A new Bristol Estate Artist / Makers website will launch soon.